 1. Why are Hotel Valuation Methods needed?

-There’s many stakeholders and scenarios that require a hotel’s market value estimate:
+There are many stakeholders and scenarios that require a hotel’s market value estimate:

 - So investors or lenders can analyse and continue investment and lending decisions